-From 10 September 2021 onwards, the Binance ban in Singapore for Singapore users will not allow trade to be conducted in SGD crypto pairing.
-SGD trading pairs will be removed on Binance.com.
+From 10 September 2021 onwards, the Binance ban in Singapore for Singapore users will not allow a trade to be conducted in SGD crypto pairing.
+SGD trading pairs will be removed from Binance.com.
 For example ADA/SGD, BTC/SGD, ETH/SGD, SOL/SGD, ICX/SGD, DODGE/SGD etc.

-This also means that Singapore users will still be able to trade in different crypto pairing such as Australian Dollars (AUD), USD Tether (USDT), USD stablecoin (USDC) etc.
+This also means that Singapore users will still be able to trade in different crypto pairings such as Australian Dollars (AUD), USD Tether (USDT), USD stablecoin (USDC) etc.

 SGD Payment Options

 Since SGD payment options are removed from Binance.com, Singapore Users will not be able to make payments in SGD.
-However, you can still make purchase with other currencies like USD or AUD.
+However, you can still make purchases with other currencies like USD or AUD.

-Removal of Binance App from Singapore App Store and Google Play Store
+Removal of the Binance App from Singapore App Store and Google Play Store

 You should know that Binance’s customer support team advised Singapore users to continue using Binance’s Web version to trade as it is unaffected and operational.